 (ii) Ecological – adaptation due to recent environmental change

 Understanding the process of adaptation during rapid environmental change remains one of the central focal points of evolutionary biology.
 The recently formed White Sands system of southern New Mexico and the Sand Hills of Nebraska contain outstanding examples of rapid adaptation for crypsis, with a variety of species – from lizards to mice – having evolved blanched forms on the dunes that contrast with their close relatives in the surrounding dark soil habitats.
 In collaboration with the Rosenblum Lab at Berkeley, we are using model-based statistical inference methods to describe the demographic and adaptive history characterising the colonisation of different White Sands lizard species (Laurent*, Pfeifer* et al., Mol Ecol 2016; Ormond et al., Mol Ecol 2016).
 In collaboration with the Martins Lab at ASU, we are focusing upon the genomic mechanisms underlying coloration in North American Sceloporus lizards (in preparation).
-In collaboration with the Hoekstra Lab at Harvard, we focus on the evolution of cryptic colouration in Nebraska deer mouse populations, unravelling the interplay between demography and selection within and between populations as well as estimating selection on both phenotype and genotype (using clinal samples (Pfeifer*, Laurent*, Sousa*, Linnen* et al., MBE 2018), as well as large-scale field experiments (in preparation)).
+In collaboration with the Hoekstra Lab at Harvard, we focus on the evolution of cryptic colouration in Nebraska deer mouse populations, unravelling the interplay between demography and selection within and between populations as well as estimating selection on both phenotype and genotype (using clinal samples (Pfeifer*, Laurent*, Sousa*, Linnen* et al., MBE 2018), as well as large-scale field experiments (Barrett*, Laurent* et al., In review)).

 (iii) Clinical – virus evolution